joelberkeley/spidr/pjrt-plugins/xla-cuda/README.md

 ## Install

-This plugin requires Ubuntu Linux 24.04 (or NVIDIA Docker), a CUDA-enabled GPU, and a number of NVIDIA packages.
+The plugin requires Ubuntu Linux 24.04 (or NVIDIA Docker), a CUDA-enabled GPU, and a number of NVIDIA packages.

 First, install NVIDIA GPU drivers.
 The remaining packages can be installed either on your host machine, or in Docker.